Simulation of the CYGNO Gaseous TPC Optical Readout: The LIME data samples analysis

 The remaining fired pixels in the image are processed using a dedicated algorithm developed by the collaboration \cite{iddbscan}, based on an upgraded version of DBSCAN \cite{dbscan_alg}.
 The algorithms identifies the pixels belonging to each the track and allows to compute the track shape variables used in the analysis:

-\begin{itemize} \item \textbf{Light Integral:} The total light content of the track (\boldmath{$I_{SC}$}), given by the sum of all pixel counts, representing the overall energy deposit. \item \textbf{Transverse Gauss Sigma:} The standard deviation (\boldmath{$\sigma_T$}) of a Gaussian fitted to the transverse profile of the track.
-This reflects the dispersion of energy deposition due to drift diffusion, GEM diffusion, and any curvature of the track. \item \textbf{Transverse Gauss Amplitude:} The maximum amplitude of the Gaussian fitted to the transverse profile, indicating the brightness at the track’s center. \item \textbf{Number of Hits:} The total count of pixels above the zero-suppression threshold.
-This quantity is directly related to the spread of the initial ionization, affected by diffusion in the gas and amplification stages. \item \textbf{Track Size:} The area (in pixel units) of the ellipse that encloses the track, reflecting its overall extent on the sensor plane. \item \textbf{Track Length:} The length of the major axis of the enclosing ellipse (in pixel units).
-Along with the track width, it provides a measurement of the track’s shape on the x-y plane. \item \textbf{Track Width:} The length of the minor axis of the enclosing ellipse (in pixel units).
-Together with track length, it characterizes the two principal dimensions of the projected cluster. \item \textbf{Slimness:} The ratio of track width to track length, offering a measure of the track’s roundness (a small value indicates an elongated shape). \item \textbf{Track Density:} The ratio of the total light contained in the track to its number of hits, indicating how concentrated the light/energy is within the cluster. \item \textbf{Track Average Specific Ionization:} The ratio of the track integral to the track length, quantifying how much light is produced per unit length of the cluster. \end{itemize}
+\begin{itemize} \item \textbf{Light Integral:} The total light content of the track (\boldmath{$I_{SC}$}), given by the sum of all pixel counts, representing the overall energy deposit. \item \textbf{Transverse Gauss Sigma:} The standard deviation of a Gaussian fitted to the transverse profile of the track.
+This reflects the dispersion of energy deposition due to drift diffusion, GEM diffusion, and any curvature of the track. \item \textbf{Transverse Gauss Amplitude:} The maximum amplitude of the Gaussian fitted to the transverse profile of the track, indicating the brightness at the track’s center. \item \textbf{Transverse Gauss Mean:} The mean position of the Gaussian fitted to the transverse profile of the track, reflecting the position where most of the energy is released along the track. \item \textbf{Number of Hits:} The total count of pixels above the zero-suppression threshold.
+This quantity is directly related to the spread of the initial ionization, affected by diffusion in the gas and amplification stages. \item \textbf{Size:} The area (in pixel units) of the ellipse that encloses the track, reflecting its overall extent on the sensor plane. \item \textbf{Length:} The length of the major axis of the enclosing ellipse (in pixel units).
+Along with the track width, it provides a measurement of the track’s shape on the x-y plane. \item \textbf{Width:} The length of the minor axis of the enclosing ellipse (in pixel units).
+Together with track length, it characterizes the two principal dimensions of the projected cluster. \item \textbf{Slimness:} The ratio of track width to track length, offering a measure of the track’s roundness (a small value indicates an elongated shape). \item \textbf{Density:} The ratio of the total light contained in the track to its number of hits, indicating how concentrated the light/energy is within the cluster. \item \textbf{Average Specific Ionization:} The ratio of the light integral to the track length, quantifying how much light is produced per unit length of the cluster. \end{itemize}